David

 This field is for validation purposes and should be left unchanged.

-Madland received his doctorate in government from Georgetown University and his bachelor’s degree from the University of California at Berkeley.
+Madland received his doctorate in government from Georgetown University and his bachelor’s degree from the University of California, Berkeley.
 His research about the decline of the U.S. pension system received the “Best Dissertation Award” from the Labor and Employment Relations Association.
 Madland previously worked on economic policy for Rep. George Miller (D-CA).

 To view the work of the American Worker Project, click here.